syncfusion-content/javascript-docs/js/TreeGrid/Rows.md

 Summary rows in TreeGrid is used to summarize every hierarchy with the set of predefined summary types using the column values.
 Using the [`summaryRows`](https://help.syncfusion.com/api/js/ejtreegrid#members:summaryrows "summaryRows") property, user can define the summary rows in TreeGrid.
 Title for each summary row can be defined using the [`summaryRows.title`](https://help.syncfusion.com/api/js/ejtreegrid#members:summaryrows-title "summaryRows.title") property.
 And using the [`summaryRows.summaryColumns`](https://help.syncfusion.com/api/js/ejtreegrid#members:summaryrows-summarycolumns "summaryRows.summaryColumns") property, it is possible to defined the summary for specific columns alone in a summary row.
 Enable the [`showSummaryRow`](https://help.syncfusion.com/api/js/ejtreegrid#members:showsummaryrow "showSummaryRow") property to make the summary row visible.
-Total summary row is the overall summary row displayed for all the rows in the TreeGrid content, and its visibility can be deined using the [`showTotalSummary`](https://help.syncfusion.com/api/js/ejtreegrid#members:showtotalsummary "showTotalSummary") property.
+Total summary row is the overall summary row displayed for all the rows in the TreeGrid content, and its visibility can be denied using the [`showTotalSummary`](https://help.syncfusion.com/api/js/ejtreegrid#members:showtotalsummary "showTotalSummary") property.

 ### Defining summary columns